 \end{theorem}

 This type of formula lends itself to rigorous asymptotic analysis.
-For ASEP this formula is new and in Section \ref{GUEasym} we sketch how it can be used to recover Tracy and Widom's celebrated fluctuation result \cite{TW3} which states that
+For ASEP, this formula is new and in Appendix~\ref{GUEasym} we sketch how it can be used to recover Tracy and Widom's celebrated fluctuation result \cite{TW3} which states that

-Here $\gamma=q-p$ is assumed to be strictly positive and $F_{{\rm GUE}}$ is the GUE Tracy-Widom distribution.
+Here, $\gamma=q-p$ is assumed to be strictly positive and $F_{\mathrm{GUE}}$ is the GUE Tracy--Widom distribution.
 The case when $\gamma=1$ ($q=1$ and $p=0$) was proved earlier by Johansson \cite{KJ}.
 Theorem \ref{thm13} also allows to access (under a certain weakly asymmetric scaling) the narrow wedge KPZ equation one point formula \cite{ACQ,SaSp1}.

-For $q$-TASEP such a Mellin-Barnes type formula was obtained from the theory of Macdonald processes \cite{BorCor}, Theorem 4.1.40.
-It should be possible to use this Fredholm determinant to prove cube-root GUE Tracy-Widom fluctuations for the current past the origin in $q$-TASEP.
-This has not yet been done, though in an stationary version of the TAZRP associated to $q$-TASEP gaps, the cube-root fluctuation scale is shown in \cite{BKS} (via a different approach).
-In \cite{BorCor,BorCorFer} the $q$-TASEP Mellin-Barnes type Fredholm determinant formula is used (via a limit transition) to write the Laplace transform of the O'Connell-Yor semi discrete polymer partition function \cite{OY}.
-Then \cite{BorCor,BorCorFer} perform rigorous asymptotic analysis to show cube-root GUE Tracy-Widom free energy fluctuations as well as to provide a second rigorous derivation of the narrow wedge KPZ equation formula (first rigorously derived in \cite{ACQ}).
+For \mbox{$q$-}TASEP, such a Mellin--Barnes type formula was obtained from the theory of Macdonald processes \cite{BorCor}, Theorem 4.1.40.
+It should be possible to use this Fredholm determinant to prove cube-root GUE Tracy--Widom fluctuations for the current past the origin in \mbox{$q$-}TASEP.
+This has not yet been done, though in an stationary version of the TAZRP associated to \mbox{$q$-}TASEP gaps, the cube-root fluctuation scale is shown in \cite{BKS} (via a different approach).
+In \cite {BorCor,BorCorFer}, the \mbox{$q$-}TASEP Mellin--Barnes-type Fredholm determinant formula is used (via a limit transition) to write the Laplace transform of the O'Connell--Yor semidiscrete polymer partition function \cite{OY}.
+Then \cite{BorCor,BorCorFer} perform rigorous asymptotic analysis to show cube-root GUE Tracy--Widom free energy fluctuations as well as to provide a second rigorous derivation of the narrow wedge KPZ equation formula (first rigorously derived in \cite {ACQ}).
 From the perspective of asymptotics, this second approach is a little less involved than that of \cite{ACQ}.